IanWhitney/designisrefactoring/_posts/2015-03-01-refactoring-two-ways.markdown

 end
 {% endhighlight ruby %}

-In one fell swoop I copy type out the new class, delete the old code and save it.
+In one fell swoop I type out the new class, delete the old code and save it.

 Step 3: Run the tests, see them fail.